-The Group writes-down properties under development and completed properties for sale to net realisable value based on assessment of the realisability of properties under development and completed properties for sale.
-The Group engages independent and gualified professional valuer to perform the valuation of properties under development and completed properties for sale for determining the net realisable value.
-In addition, in determining the net realisable value, the Group has estimated the costs to completion of properties under development based on current cost data and past experience and the net sales value based on past experience and prevailing market conditions.
+The Group writes down properties under development and completed properties for sale to net realisable value based on assessment of the realisability of properties under development and completed properties for sale.
+The Group engages independent and qualified professional valuer to perform the valuation of properties under development and completed properties for sale for determining the net realisable value.
+In addition, in determining the net realisable value, the Group has estimated the costs to completion of properties under development based on current cost data and past experience and prevailing market conditions.
 If there is an increase in cost to completion or a decrease in net sales value, the net realisable value will decrease and this might result in write-downs of properties under development and completed properties for sale to net realisable value.
 Write-downs are recorded when events or changes in circumstances indicate that the carrying balances of the pertinent assets may not be realised at the amount as stated.
-The identification of writedowns requires the use of judgements and estimates.
+The identification of write-downs requires the use of judgements and estimates.
 If there is a change in the events on circumstances resulting in changes to the original estimations used in determining net realisable value, it will impact the carrying value and write-downs of properties under development and completed properties for sale in the period in which such a change has occurred.
-The carrying amounts of properties under development and completed properties for sale as at 31 March 2020 were HK\$1,523,550,000 (2019: HK\$1,717,146,000) and HK\$154,189,000 (2019: HK\$191,579,000) respectively.
+The carrying amounts of properties under development and completed properties for sale as at 31 March 2021 were HK\$1,339,330,000 (2020: HK\$1,523,550,000) and HK\$317,542,000 (2020: HK\$154,189,000) respectively.